gravitational/teleport/docs/4.3/trustedclusters.md

     Trusted clusters work only one way.
 So, in the example above users from "leaf" cannot see or connect to the nodes in "root".

-!!! warning "HTTPS configuration"

-    If the `web_proxy_addr` endpoint of the root cluster uses a self-signed or invalid HTTPS certificate, you will get an
-    error: _"the trusted cluster uses misconfigured HTTP/TLS certificate"_.
-For
-    ease of testing the teleport daemon of "leaf" can be started with `--insecure` CLI flag to accept self-signed certificates.
-Make sure to configure HTTPS properly and remove the insecure flag for production use.

 ### Disabling Trust

-To temporarily disable trust between clusters, i.e. to disconnect the "east" cluster from "main", edit the YAML definition of the trusted cluster resource and set `enabled` to "false", then update it:
+To temporarily disable trust between clusters, i.e. to disconnect the "leaf" cluster from "root", edit the YAML definition of the trusted cluster resource and set `enabled` to "false", then update it:

 ```bsh